 To sum up, there are 2 basic usages of metaclasses in Django – the first is generally known – the DSL for specifying Forms and Models, and this is what most metaclass guides tell us – metaclasses are a way of creating DSLs, make our code more declarative.
 The second usage is protecting the framework user

-from making mistakes – depreciation warnings are usable when upgrading between Django versions or simply not being aware of API changes, which in a dynamically typed language can cause more problems if breaking changes are not noticed by library users – and though it is a lesser known use, I think it is
+from making mistakes – depreciation warnings are usable when upgrading between Django versions or simply not being aware of API changes, which in a dynamically typed language can cause more problems if breaking changes are not noticed by library users – and though it is a lesser known use, I think it is an interesting idea.

 One more though – I’ve started writing this article with little knowledge of metaclasses (I knew they existed) and as it turns out, understanding them by simply reading the code is not incredibly difficult (maybe except the ModelBase, but metaclasses or not, 250 loc methods are just difficult to